 The strong hereditary component of lupus is supported by the fact that first- and second-degree relatives of patients with lupus are at a greater risk for developing lupus [17].
 Estimates indicate that 5% to 13% of relatives will develop lupus, but only 5% of children whose mothers had lupus will develop the disease [17].
 An immediate blood relative with a history of other autoimmune disorders, such as rheumatoid arthritis or scleroderma, also appears to place individuals at greater risk for developing lupus [4].

-At this time, many genes have been linked to increased susceptibility of lupus [2].
+At this time, researchers have identified several genes linked to an increased susceptibility of lupus and have identified one gene with a direct causative mutation [2; 62].
 One study indicated that a human leukocyte antigen (HLA) region that is controlled by genes on the sixth chromosome may be specifically responsible for lupus.
 The HLA can amplify or perpetuate certain immune and inflammatory responses, particularly autoantibodies [3].
 A variant form of the STAT4 gene has also been associated with an increased risk for developing lupus.
 Researchers have found that persons with two copies of the disease-risk variant of the STAT4 gene have more than two times the risk for developing lupus compared to those with no variant form of the gene [18].
+In a groundbreaking study published in 2022, researchers were able to pinpoint a single point mutation in the TLR7 gene of a child with severe lupus and to recreate the development of lupus with specific symptoms in laboratory mice [62].
+By confirming that the mutation is a cause of human lupus, new opportunities are afforded to develop treatments [62].